dddrrreee/cs140e-24win/notes/makefiles/README.md

     this `Makefile` should work for any project you do, afaik.

  3. [less-fancy-makefile-unix](./less-fancy-makefile-unix):
-    we don't use `eval` but instead make the build directory structure mirror the source directory so that it is easy to make a bijection between the source and `.o` and `.d` files.
+    this version doesn't use `eval` but instead achieves a *mostly* similar result by making the build directory structure mirror the source directory so that it is easy to make a bijection between the source and `.o` and `.d` files.
 It has additional error checking and comments.

+    It's good to go through this version even if the `eval` version works for you since it talks about things in a slightly different way.

-Both of these are written to guard against or eliminate the common mistakes described below.
+All of them are written to guard against or eliminate the common mistakes described below.

 ### Overview